ucr-optml/FedMSA/README.md

 More arguments are avaliable in [options.py](utils/options.py).

-This is the initial draft, and the code is still under construction.
+Please note that the provided code is an initial draft and is still a work in progress.